Unleash/unleash/website/docs/how-to/how-to-set-up-group-sso-sync.md

 ## Step 2: Enable Group Syncing {#step-2}

-Turn on "Enable Group Syncing" and input a field a for "Group Field JSON Path".
-The latter is the JSON path in the token response where your group properties are located, this is up to your SSO provider, a full example for Keycloak can be [found here](../../advanced/sso-keycloak-group-sync).
+Turn on "Enable Group Syncing" and enter a value a for "Group Field JSON Path".
+Refer to the [User group SSO integration documentation](../user_guide/rbac.md#user-group-sso-integration) for more information or to the [how-to guide for integrating with Keycloak](how-to-set-up-keycloak-sso.md) for a practical example.

+The value is the JSON path in the token response where your group properties are located, this is up to your SSO provider, a full example for Keycloak can be [found here](../../advanced/sso-keycloak-group-sync).
 Once you're happy, save your configuration.

 ![The Single sign-on configuration page with enable group syncing, group field JSON path and save inputs highlighted.](/img/setup-sso-group-sync-2.png)